tgharold/sync2usb/LUKS.md

 The size of the passphrase that you choose should be at least 128 bits, and preferably 160 bits.
 If you use a tool that generates completely random output using upper-case letters, lower-case letters and numbers, then you can use a passphrase as short as 32-35 characters.
-But I suggest something in the 40-50 character range for safety.
-A suitable one-liner
+But I suggest something in the 40-50 character range (or longer) for safety.
+A suitable one-liner that generates a random passphrase is:

 ```
 $ echo $(dd if=/dev/random bs=256 count=1 iflag=fullblock 2>/dev/null | tr -dc 'a-zA-Z0-9')